Spanish verbs: Verbal nouns

 Spanish verbal nouns (e.g. "running", "coming", "thinking" in English) are identical in form to the infinitive of the verb from which they are derived, and their gender is masculine.
 They are generally used with the definite article, and enclitic pronouns attach to them as they would to a normal infinitive.
-Thus:
+Negation can be done by adding a no between the article and the infinitive.